 A court’s decision regarding property division will depend primarily on the evidence submitted by the parties, making it especially important for divorcing parties to speak with an attorney who can ensure that each party’s finances are thoroughly investigated.

-To discuss your own pending divorce with an experienced and compassionate lawyer, please call The Law Offices of Martin A. Delaney III, Ltd. at 847-705-8000 today.
+To discuss your own pending divorce with an experienced and compassionate lawyer, please call The Andrea Heckman Law at 847-705-8000 today.